Dave Watson Feed

 He arrived at St Mary’s from Carrow Road, having also spent the summer of 2014 working under England manager Roy Hodgson at the World Cup in Brazil.

-Watson signed a new deal, becoming the club's Head of Goalkeeping, ahead of the start of the 2016/17 Premier League campaign.
+Watson signed a new deal, becoming the club's Head of Goalkeeping, ahead of the start of the 2016/17 Premier League campaign, before moving up to becoming a First Team Assistant Coach under Ralph Hasenhüttl in July 2019.